haleyrp1803/Black-Eyed-Peas/README.md

        author="author"
        url="https://es.wikipedia.org/wiki/Archivo:Phasiolos_370v_Dioscoride_Vienne.png">

-In fact, the cowpea was one of thousands of organisms that crossed from Eurasia to the Americas or vice versa, a process referred to since the 1970s as the ‘Columbian Exchange’.
-Black-eyed peas were one of the primary foodstuffs during the transatlantic passage, these beans mixed with fatty oils and rancid meats and fed to captives.
-Englishman Sir Hans Sloane notes the pea in Jamaica around 1687.
+In fact, the cowpea was one of thousands of organisms that crossed from Eurasia to the Americas or vice versa, a process referred to since the 1970s as the <span eid="Q767253"> ‘Columbian Exchange’</span>.
+Black-eyed peas were one of the primary foodstuffs during the trans-Atlantic passage, these beans mixed with fatty oils and rancid meats and fed to captives.
+Englishman <span eid="Q310326"> Sir Hans Sloane </span> notes the pea in Jamaica around 1687.
 It was in Virginia by at least 1666, and Florida by around 1700.

 <param ve-plant-specimen
-       jpid="10.5555/al.ap.specimen.bm000589657">
+       label="A herbarium specimen of Vigna unguiculata made by Sir Hans Sloane in Jamaica" author="JSTOR Global Plants, courtesy of the Natural History Museum, London" jpid="10.5555/al.ap.specimen.bm000589657">

 (Image of document with Sloane’s observations)

-The hard labor of enslaved peoples ensured that the black-eyed pea was grown and cultivated as a crop largely for livestock throughout the United States, most especially in the South.
+The hard labor of enslaved peoples ensured that the black-eyed pea or cowpea was grown and cultivated as a crop largely for livestock throughout the United States, most especially in the South.
 Black-eyed peas were also a fixture in gardens of enslaved peoples, these beans a hearty supplement to the meagre meals allotted on plantations.
-The cowpea became “the third most important food crop produced on Carolina plantations between 1730 and 1776.”
-Thomas Jefferson and George Washington both had black-eyed peas planted on their expansive plantations, and Washington corresponded with friends and acquaintances about growth and cultivation of the plant.
+The cowpea became “the third most important food crop produced on Carolina plantations between 1730 and 1776.” <span eid="Q11812"> Thomas Jefferson </span> and <span eid="Q23"> George Washington </span> both had black-eyed peas planted on their expansive plantations, and Washington corresponded with friends and acquaintances about growth and cultivation of the plant.
 By the nineteenth century black-eyed peas achieved new cultural cache and graced the tables of the white ruling class.
 Enslaved cooks played an important role in bringing this food into rarefied homes.

 (Images of letters from Washington, Jefferson)

-Throughout the Civil War, cowpeas remained an important food for all people throughout the U.S. In the late nineteenth century, American subsistence farmers (Q2787508) were encouraged to grow cowpea even if their local climate meant they didn’t get an abundant crop of beans.
+Throughout the <span eid="Q8676"> Civil War </span>, cowpeas remained an important food for all people throughout the U.S. In the late nineteenth century, American <span eid="Q2787508"> subsistence farmers </span> were encouraged to grow cowpea even if their local climate meant they didn’t get an abundant crop of beans.
 Its usefulness as a soil improver, for erosion control, and as a nutritious fodder for livestock meant that this easy-to-grow crop was a valuable addition to the US farming landscape.
 Cowpea was, and still is, mainly grown in southern hotter states and California, as the warm, dry conditions are more favourable for bean production there.

-A Farmers Bulletin of 1920 gives official advice on growing cowpeas in the US.
+A 'Farmers Bulletin' of 1920 gives official advice on growing cowpeas in the US.
 Morse, W. J. (William Joseph).
 (1920).
 Cowpeas: utilization.
-Washington, D.C.: U.S. Dept. of Agriculture.
-From Hathi Trust:
+Washington, D.C.: U.S. Dept. of Agriculture. <--From Hathi Trust--> <--see also https://books.google.co.uk/books?id=QiOMV1jWGiQC&printsec=frontcover&source=gbs_ViewAPI&redir_esc=y#v=onepage&q&f=true --->
 <param ve-image
        label="label"
        license="license"
        author="author"
        url="https://es.wikipedia.org/wiki/Archivo:Phasiolos_370v_Dioscoride_Vienne.png">

 (The black-eyed pea is here labeled as letter ‘e’.
 Indiae Orientalis pars VI.
 Veram et historicam descriptionem auriferi regni Guineae, ad Africam pertinentis, quod alias littus de Mina vocant, 1604.
 <param ve-image